How to Prevent Nursing Burnout: 7 Self-Care Tips for RNs

 Unlike other people with symptoms of depression and anxiety, nurses experiencing burnout typically do not have thoughts of harming themselves or others and, in general, feel fatigue differently.

 A Greek study examined burnout among health care workers and found that emotional exhaustion was the largest contributor to mental health.
-Individuals experiencing burnout may miss work more, have difficulty eating or sleeping, have constant feelings of fatigue and experience higher levels of stress.
+Individuals experiencing burnout may miss working more, have difficulty eating or sleeping, have constant feelings of fatigue, and experience higher stress levels.

 Learning how to prevent nursing burnout is actually important for the safety of your patients and your ongoing health.

 As an RN, avoiding nursing burnout involves taking intentional steps to care for your physical, emotional, and social well-being.
 Improve your personal and professional outlook with these seven simple self-care ideas on how to prevent nursing burnout.

 You’re a nurse, so you’re no stranger to assessments; you do it all day long.
 But when was the last time you assessed yourself?
 What have you been missing lately?
 From social to physical to emotional, which area of your life is in critical need of attention?
 Start to address this area first before incorporating the others.